 Many wineries rely on tastings, flyers, and events to sell more of their products.
 But each of these activities only represents one touchpoint.
-To get more customers, you must give them several opportunities to learn about your brand.
+The best wine branding gives people several opportunities to learn about your brand.

-The customer journey provides your audience with multiple brand touchpoints.
+The customer journey provides your audience with coordinated brand touchpoints.

 The customer journey is a collection of physical and emotional experiences that create a perception of a brand.
 A pleasant experience builds a positive interaction between the brand and its audience.

 - multiple digital touchpoints (such as social media and websites)

 - club memberships,

 - opportunity for customers to provide feedback

 These elements work together to make an impression of a brand.
 The more positive that impression is, the more valuable consumers perceive the brand to be.

 How to Use Your Website to Build a Customer Experience